columnar-tech/dbc/docs/reference/cli.md

 `REGISTRYURL`

 :   Optional.
 URL of the driver registry to authenticate with.
-Defaults to Columnar's private driver registry if not provided.
+Defaults to [https://dbc-cdn-private.columnar.tech/](https://dbc-cdn-private.columnar.tech/).

 <h3>Options</h3>